Liang Court (Now CanningHill Piers)

 The rights to develop Clarke Quay for private developers was opened through a Sale of Sites Programme in 1989.
 DBS Land won this tender, through its subsidiary Real Estate Holdings.

 In November 1993, Clarke Quay reopened to a much better response, with as many as 170 retail shops and 17 F&B outlets.
 The MRT network was also more developed by then – at least 42 MRT stations were operational by 1990, with the closest station to the Clarke Quay area being Raffles Place.
+These initiatives were launched to boost the area’s vibrancy with the hopes to improve pedestrian accessibility and increase footfall to the area.

 Although hopes were high for Clarke Quay, it was not the commercial success that many had hope it would be.